persteenolsen/angular-14-example-gh-pages/README.md

 - MS SQL for the DB
 - Azure App Service for Hosting
 - DevOps by Azure Repos and Pipelines
+- CORS Policy with Credentials set to true
 - Azure Data Studio for DB Managemet
 - VS Code as developement tool